IHEfty/Project-Deleton/README.md

 * It then **overwrites the content** of each file with the warning message.
 * The original data is lost, but scammers are forced to confront the fact their theft is useless.
 * Drives or folders that do not exist are skipped automatically, so it runs smoothly without interruption.

+### Safe “Test” Version

+If you’d like to try this in a controlled environment first, there’s also a safe test variant that you can find in the releases:

+**What this test version does:**

+* Detects the folder where the script or executable runs.
+* Lists files in **only that folder** (no subfolders).
+* Overwrites all matching files with the warning message.
+* Shows a progress bar for the files found.

+This is perfect for safely testing the behavior on a small, controlled folder without risking data on other drives.

 ### Use responsibly: